samvasko/ipython-osx/Readme.md

-# IPython notebook native client or Mac
+# IPython notebook native client for Mac
-Notebook is a great program, but it missing some good integration with host operating system.
+[IPython Notebook](http://ipython.org/notebook.html) is great program but it missing some essential integration with host operating system.
 This project aims to fix that without having to ship custom JS.
 If you are asking what exactly does that mean, check the roadmap below.

 **Every contribution is very welcome! :beers:**

 ### Building
 1. Clone the repo